 Resilience: Breaking Barriers

-Lenwood and his team are also leading pioneering resilience projects with solar+storage+microgrids in Baltimore with the City of Baltimore and in Atlanta in collaboration with Spelman College, the Atlanta University Center, and Partnership for Southern Equity.
+The Groundswell team is also leading pioneering resilience projects with solar+storage+microgrids in Baltimore with the City of Baltimore and in Atlanta in collaboration with Spelman College, the Atlanta University Center, and Partnership for Southern Equity.
 How to build resilience varies from state to state depending on the local utility and regulatory environment, and our team is grateful to be at the forefront — developing approaches that put community priorities at the center of the equation.

 Sharing Power with more than 3500 Households

 With appreciation for the leadership of Groundswell CFO Emily Robichaux and Director Kristal Virgil and their teams – including Customer Engagement & Support Associate Sam Schact and Operations & Customer Support Associate Sydney Pegues – Groundswell is grateful to serve our neighbors with clean power through community solar, including working with DC DOEE to provide customer support and engagement to DC Solar For All subscribers.
 Aggregate annual electricity bill savings for income-qualified subscribers exceeds $1.5 million.
 Next year, we’ll be expanding service and support to neighbors in Maryland, New York, and Illinois.

 Pioneering Research: Identifying the Most Inclusive Solar Finance Models